 10. Indoor Playground

-Indoor Play Gym: I discovered this INCREDIBLE option for wiggly kids right after I finished Christmas shopping last year!
-Now, this isn’t cheap ($160+ $30 shipping) but I’m REALLY hoping Santa will bring it as my little boys’ BIG gift to share this year.
+Indoor Play Gym: This is one of the best (and most used) gifts we ever purchased.
+We have ours hung in the doorway of our playroom and my kids swing on it all.the.time.
 This hooks into your doorway (without screws) and has a swing, a ladder, a trapeze bar, rings and a swinging rope!
-AND it holds up to 300 pounds (so if the doorway height isn’t an issue much older kids can actually use this!)
+AND it holds up to 300 pounds (so if the doorway height isn’t an issue much older kids can actually use this!).
+My 14-year-old also uses it for chin-ups.
+It is super easy to install and change out the different pieces.

 Any of these toys will make a wiggly worm, high-energy kid have fun being active even when they are stuck inside!